Bigs55stock/food-recipe-/README.md

 #### MVP
-have input for the what the user whats to search up Have ingredients and recipes show up
+have input for the what the user whats to search up <br />
+Have ingredients and recipes show up

 #### PostMVP

-Add photos
+Add photos <br>
 Add a filter option {if every Mvp and stretch goal is complete then}

 ## Components